What you'll learn

 The result

-The resulting block has rectangular connections for all four connection types.
+Return to the browser, click on the Loops entry, and drag out a repeat block.
+The resulting block should have rectangular connections for all four connection types.

-In this step we will create a renderer that sets connection shapes at runtime based on a connection's type checks.
-We will use the default connection shapes and the shapes defined in the previous steps.
+This step will create a renderer that sets connection shapes at runtime based on a connection's type checks.
+It will use the default connection shapes and the shapes defined in the previous steps.

 /**